goatslacker/alt/CONTRIBUTING.md

 to install its plugin on your text editor of choice.
 This will get you 25% of the way there.

 The only hard-line rule is that the code should look uniform.
-We losely follow the [Airbnb JS style guide](https://github.com/airbnb/javascript) with a few notable exceptions.
+We loosely follow the [Airbnb JS style guide](https://github.com/airbnb/javascript) with a few notable exceptions.